I'm a human being who can't decide whether they're a music scholar or software developer.

 How can that be true?
 Humans certainly share experiences.
 If we're not literally sharing the same subjective experience, then what is the common element?
 How can people say they've listened to the same piece of music if the "piece of music" was created independently in each listener's head as a biological reaction to variations in air pressure?
 I have some partial answers, but I need to read more!

-Topics I’m unlkely to publish about, but still interested in.
+Topics I'm unlikely to publish about, but still interested in.

-- I live under the final approach to two runways at Canada’s busiest airport; it’s not that I “get to” look at airplanes, but that I’m constantly reminded to!
-Airplanes are fascinating machines though, and I’ve learned a lot about engineering from the way that airplanes are designed and the way accidents are investigated.
+- I live under the final approach for two runways at Canada's busiest airport; it's not that I "get to" look at airplanes, but that I'm constantly reminded about it!
+Airplanes are fascinating machines though, and I've learned a lot about engineering from the way that airplanes are designed and the way accidents are investigated.

 - Are you done laughing?
 Okay.
-I didn’t used to like drinking, but there are loads of good microbreweries in Montréal, and the beers they produce are notably different from the rest of North America.
-I’m also starting to appreciate the microbrewers of Ontario, but it seems like there’s a lot more fluff—beers with marketing campaigns that taste like nothing in particular.
+I didn't used to like drinking, but there are loads of good microbreweries in Montréal, and the beers they produce are notably different from the rest of North America.
+I'm also starting to appreciate the microbrewers of Ontario, but it seems like there are many more fluff-beers that taste like nothing in particular but are well marketed.

 - And intercultural existence—the lives of my friends, colleagues, and all sorts of people around the world.
 I'm on a quest for something, but I don't know what.
 In fact, I have a whole series of posts about this, starting with The Turning Point.